-Diane is a psycho-oncology influencer, a messaging strategist to senior business executives, an award-winning author, a national speaker on women in business and survivorship, an angel investor, and an advocate to bring more attention to the psychological impact of traumatic illnesses like cancer.
+Diane is a psycho-oncology influencer, a messaging strategist to senior business executives, an award-winning author, a national speaker on women in business and survivorship, and an advocate to bring more attention to the psychological impact of traumatic illnesses like cancer.
 She is a Patient Advisor for Blue Note Therapeutics and serves on the Survivorship Committee for the National Consortium of Breast Centers.
 A trained business journalist, she is also Executive Vice President and serves on the Board of Directors of Bye Aerospace, an aerospace engineering company developing the “eFlyer” family of all-electric aircraft.